candyhy/cs3219-TaskA1/README.md

 docker-compose build
 ```

-Serve web app on localhost:
+Serve webpage on localhost:

 ```
 docker-compose up
 ```

-Go to `http://localhost:8080` , a html page should be displayed:
+Go to `http://localhost:8080` , a html page should be displayed: <br />
 "Welcome" <br />
 "This is Candice's webpage."